roryprimrose/ModelBuilder/README.md

 ## Customizing the process

 ModelBuilder is designed with extensibility in mind.
 There are many ways that the process of building models can be customized.
-ModelBuilder has many construction configuration items available.
-These are:
+The extensibility points are:

 - TypeCreators
 - ValueGenerators
+- CreationRules
 - IgnoreRules
 - ExecuteOrderRules
 - ConstructorResolver